Winter 2014 Course Descriptions

 Patent Law II is a continuation of Patent Law I, intended to complete the introduction to patent law.
 Substantial attention will be devoted to infringement and remedies, along with defenses such as inequitable conduct.
 Other topics will be re-examination and reissue, the interaction between patent and antitrust, and exterritoriality and the question of international harmonization.
 We will also devote some attention to the economics of patent law, both with regard to theories of patent and level of protection, and with regard to remedies.779 Prisons and the Law

 The United States has the highest incarceration rate in the world.
 In 1980, approximately 500,000 people were behind bars in this country.
-In 2013, this figure tops 2.2 million (nearly two-thirds of whom are non-white), incarcerated in jails, state prisons, and federal prisons.
+In 2015, this figure tops 2.2 million (nearly two-thirds of whom are non-white), incarcerated in jails, state prisons, and federal prisons.
 This course will examine the constitutional law, and some statutory law, relevant to their incarceration.
 Topics will include free speech and religious rights in prison, the Eighth Amendment's ban on cruel and unusual punishments, the prison disciplinary process, solitary and supermax confinement, felon disenfranchisement, prisoner access to the courts, and race discrimination.
 We'll also look at Congress's efforts to regulate both prison and litigation brought by prisoners, examining the Prison Litigation Reform Act and the application of the Americans with Disabilities Act within prisons and jails.
 Finally, we'll examine constitutional remedies, studying the law of injunctive relief in constitutional cases brought by inmates, and also some of the issues raised by damage actions.
-(We will not discuss criminal procedure, habeas corpus, or sentencing.)515 Sales and Secured Financing
+(We will not discuss criminal procedure, habeas corpus, or sentencing.)
+This course is for anyone interested in civil rights, criminal prosecution, or criminal defense.515 Sales and Secured Financing

 This course will survey the laws governing the sale and financing of relatively high-dollar consumer goods, such as motor vehicles.
 We will examine the legal underpinnings of how sellers of these items finance their inventory and in turn, provide purchase financing to their customers.
 We will use motor vehicle inventory and sales financing as our template transactions for this examination.
 These transactions contribute hundreds of billions of dollars to our economy and provide the foundation for the vehicle industry in the United States.
 The course will also provide an overview of "asset securitization" transactions that are at the core of our current financial crisis.
 Topics to be explored in connection with these transactions include UCC Article 2 (sales), UCC Article 9 (secured transactions), the Magnuson-Moss Consumer Warranty Act; the Federal Truth In Lending Act, and other federal and state laws regulating consumer purchase financing.
 All presented in the context of their effect on real-world transactions involving millions of consumers annually.743 Securities Regulation

 This course covers the regulation of securities offerings and trading under the Securities Act of 1933 and the Securities Exchange Act of 1934.
 It examines offerings and the registration process under the Securities Act, along with reporting requirements under the Exchange Act.
-The course will also cover fraud, insider trading and civil liabilities under both Acts, as well as the Private Securities Litigation Reform Act of 1995.799 Senior Judge Seminar
+The course will also cover fraud, insider trading and civil liabilities under both Acts.799 Senior Judge Seminar

 In the Senior Judge Seminar students work closely with Legal Practice professors in connection with various aspects of the first-year Legal Practice course.
 Each Legal Practice professor interviews, chooses and supervises the Senior Judge Seminar students for the Legal Practice section taught by that professor.794 Senior Judge Seminar II